tpoisot/CP-SDM/manuscript.typ

   placement: auto
 ) <predictions>

-The trained model from #ref(<predictions>) can be used for conformal prediction.
-Conformal prediction differs from the regular prediction in that it creates sets (or, for quantitative responses, intervals) given an input value.
-Given the observed quantiles of the model output on the validation data, these sets are obtained through a simple calibration step.
-Therefore, CP can be applied on an already trained model, and is agnostic to the process through which this model is trained.
-In this section, I highlight two important features of CP: the notion of _credible sets_, and the _coverage_ statistic, which is a measure of tolerance to error.
-An in-depth introduction to CP is found in #cite(<Angelopoulos2023a>, form: "prose").

-== Understanding conformal predictions

-By contrast to the non-conformal SDM, the conformal classifier returns, for an input of environmental predictors $bold(x)$, a set $C$ containing the "credible outcomes" for this prediction.
-This set is termed the _credible set_, and there are three scenarios for its membership.
-First, if both the presence and absence are credible for this prediction, the credible set will be $C = accent(p_+, hat), accent(p_-, hat)$.

-Second, the credible set can have a single outcome in it, either .
-In this case, one of the outcomes is credible, but the other is not.
-Finally, there is a chance that $C = emptyset$, in which case the conformal model has not enough evidence to include *either* outcome credibly.

-#cite(<Vovk2018>) cross-validate

-#cite(<Romano2019>) quantiles

-exchangeability #cite(<Oliveira2024>) show split is ok

-These situations correspond to four different outcomes in terms of the SDM certainty about the distribution of the species.
-The most intuitive situation is $C = "true"$ or $C = "false"$, in which case the conformal model predicts that the absence (resp. presence) of the species is *not* a credible outcome for the environmental conditions given as an input.
-We term these predictions "sure presences" and "sure absences", as *for a given value of the coverage statistic* $alpha$, there is no reason to expect that the prediction is uncertain.
-The second situation, $C = "true" "false"$, corresponds to inputs for which the presence and the absence of the species are credible (they may not be *equally* credible, as the score for one may be larger than the score for the other), and we term these predictions "unsure".
-The final situation corresponds to $C = emptyset$, which means that neither absence or presence can be credibly predicted – given the training data (and the distribution of presences and absences), the model is not able to make a prediction for this input.
-The multiplication of such predictions is most likely a strong sign that the risk level is too high (the confidence interval is too broad) for the training data given to the conformal model.

-To summarize, the output of the conformal classifier is, in a sense, a point-specific stand-in for the application of a threshold.
-A location is defined as included in the range is the positive outcome is included within the credible set returned by the conformal classifier, and as excluded from the range when it is not.
-Because the conformal classifier can identify that both outcomes are credible based on the training data (while giving them different weights), predictions in which both the positive and negative outcomes are included in the credible set can be seen as "uncertain" at this given risk level.
-How frequently a specific prediction is uncertain is termed the inefficiency of the classifier, which is defined as the average cardinality of all credible sets.
-The inefficiency is bounded upwards by the number of classes (two for binary classification); when the inefficiency is $approx 1$, the conformal classifier behaves (essentially) as a deterministic classifier, by returning a single class for each instance.
-An inefficiency close to unity is not desirable: smaller sets can hide our actual uncertainty #cite(<Sadinle2018>).
-Because the conformal models wraps the BRT model, we can further divide the "unsure" predictions as a function of whether they would be within the range as predicted by the BRT (*i.e.* $C = "rephrase"$), which we call "unsure presences"; the other unsure predictions are referred to as "unsure absences".

 #figure(
   image("figures/uncertainty.png", width: 100%),
   caption: [Overview of the occurrence data (green circles) and the pseudo-absences (grey points) for the states of, clockwise from the bottom, California, Oregon, Washington, Idaho, and Nevada.
 The underlying predictor data are at a resolution of 2.5 minutes of arc, and represented in the World Geodetic System 1984 CRS (EPSG 4326).],
   placement: auto
 ) <uncertainty>

-== Understanding the effect of the coverage level

-CP allows users to set a desired error rate, $alpha$: the conformal prediction is that the credible set contains the true value with probability $1-alpha$, which allows to directly interpret this value as a confidence interval.
-This error rate is usually referred to as the *marginal coverage*, in that it captures the probability of success marginalized over the known validation points.
-Because the estimate of uncertainty involves the original model, it is important to apply CP on a model with adequate performance.

-In *TK* we show how changing the risk level ($alpha$) leads to different estimates of the range size of the species.
-Using a low level of risk ($alpha approx 0$) yields the largest possible range, but at the cost of a very high uncertainty - this is evidenced by the value of inefficiency getting closer to 2 (the maximum value, as the outcomes of the classification are either positive or negative).
-For values larger than $alpha approx 0.12$, there is a situation in which the inefficiency of the conformal prediction (which is to say, the average number of outcomes in the credible set) is less than one; this corresponds to a situation where some instances are impossible to assign to either outcome.
-Although this situation is more difficult to make sense of intuitively, a value of inefficiency that gets further away from unity should be interpreted as a model that accumulates more uncertainty (at a given risk level) than the data can support #cite(<Romano2020>).

-*LEG* Effects of changing the value of $alpha$ on the size of the range (left panel, split by uncertainty category) and conformal classifier performance (right column, top panel is inefficiency and bottom panel is coverage).

-In the rest of this analysis, we set $alpha = 0.05$.
-As noted by #cite(<Angelopoulos2023a>, form: "prose"), this corresponds to estimating whether a specific prediction falls within, or outside of, the 95% confidence interval across all predictions, which is a convenient callback to frequentist statistics' usual risk tolerance.
-From *TK*, this level of risk would represent an inefficiency of about 1.2, meaning that 20% of the predictions would have both presence and absence in their credible set.
-Note that even when setting the risk at $alpha = 0.0$, the inefficiency does not climb up to 2 (the theoretical maximum); there would be a number of pixels (about 15%) that only have either presence or absence in their credible set.
-Recall that the CP credible sets are estimated based on the model output, and therefore even when aiming for full coverage, there are non-ambiguous combinations of environmental predictors.

 #figure(
   image("figures/undetrange.png", width: 100%),